Book

 Safety

 Lake Ice - Please stay off lake ice!
 Big Bear Lake's ice is thin through the winter and not suitable for walking or playing.
-The risk to your life - and those of rescuers if you fall through - is not worth it.
+The risk to your life - and those of rescuers - is not worth it.
 Hefty fines await those who violate this county order.

 Learn more about Visitor Safety